ShitalJumbad/Schema-Registry/README.md

-*** To disable comaptibity in order to register new schema
+*** To disable comaptibity in order to register new schema (to avoid Schema being registered is incompatible with an earlier schema)

 curl -X PUT -H "Content-Type: application/vnd.schemaregistry.v1+json" --data '{"compatibility": "NONE"}' http://localhost:8085/config